Burners (Brachial Plexus Injuries)

 How are burners treated?

-You shouldn’t go back to playing if you have pain, numbness or tingling.
-Also refrain from playing if you aren’t able to move your neck in all directions or if your strength is not back to normal.
-You must be able to play your sport without problems from the injury.
+If you have pain, numbness, or tingling, don’t continue the activity that caused the burner.
+Refrain from playing if you can’t move your neck in all directions or if your strength is not back to normal.
+You need to let the nerves completely heal.
+If you don’t, you increase the chances of injuring yourself again.
+You must be able to play your sport without any lingering problems from the injury